TheNewEconomy/EconomyCore/README.md

 ## Platform Agnostic
 Use TNE on the platform you want!
 - Sponge?
 If you want
-- Minestom?
-Sure
 - Spigot/Paper?
 Definitely!
 - Use both?
 We support cross-server balances on both.
-That's right, you can send money from your Spigot server to your Sponge Server!
+That's right.
+You can send money from your Spigot server to your Sponge Server!

 ## Features